 The Group has sustained operating losses for a number of consecutive years.
-The Group had net loss from operation in the consolidated statements of comprehensive income for the year ended 31 December 2022 of Baht 808 million (the Company only: Baht 682 million).
-As at 31 December 2022, the Group's total current liabilities exceeded its total current assets by Baht 3,551 million (the Company only: Baht 3,905 million) and the Group had deficit of Baht 3,519 million (the Company only: Baht 2,603 million).
-The major current liabilities of the Group consisted of the bank overdraft and short-term loans from financial institutions amounting to Baht 3,706 million (the Company only: Baht 2,197 million), trade and other payables amounting to Baht 666 million (the Company only: Baht 890 million), and current portion of long-term loans from financial institutions amounting to Baht 1,088 million (the Company only: Baht 1,083 million), which mainly became payable on demand since the Group was unable to maintain certain financial ratios as specified in the Credit Facility Agreement, as described in Note 18.
+The Group had net loss from operation in the consolidated statements of comprehensive income for the year ended 31 December 2023 of Baht 1,281 million (the Company only: Baht 1,589 million).
+As at 31 December 2023, the Group's total current liabilities exceeded its total current assets by Baht 3,942 million (the Company only: Baht 4,457 million).
+The Group had deficit of Baht 4,442 million (the Company only: Baht 4,008 million) and capital deficit of Baht 676 million (the Company only: Baht 934 million).
+The major current liabilities of the Group consisted of the bank overdraft and short-term loans from financial institutions amounting to Baht 3,453 million (the Company only: Baht 2,166 million), trade and other payables amounting to Baht 623 million (the Company only: Baht 1,034 million), and current portion of long-term loans from financial institutions amounting to Baht 1,066 million (the Company only: Baht 1,055 million), which mainly became payable on demand since the Group was unable to maintain certain financial ratios and failed to meet its debts repayment obligations as stipulated in the Credit Facility Agreement, as described in Note 18.

-Up to the present, the Group has suffered from a lack of financial liquidity and working capital for purchasing raw materials for productions to fulfill purchase orders from customers and settling liabilities that will come due.
-The Group's management has implemented various plans, including negotiating with financial institutions to obtain additional working capital and planning to dispose of assets that are not core assets in its operations.
-In addition, the Group is considering adjusting the production and distribution strategies and reducing manufacturing costs and other expenses to increase the Group's liquidity.
+Up to the present, the Group has suffered from a lack of financial liquidity and working capital, making it difficult to purchase raw materials, cover production expenses necessary to fulfill purchase orders from customers and settle loans and liabilities that will come due.
+The Group's management has implemented various plans, including negotiations with financial institutions to restructure debts, and to obtain new credit facilities from both financial institutions and directors/shareholders.
+In addition, the Group has adjusted the production and distribution strategies and reduced manufacturing costs and other expenses to increase the Group's liquidity.
 Currently, these plans are still in progress and the Group's ability to continue as a going concern depends on the success of the plans.
 However, the Group's management believes that the Group will be able to continue as a going concern.
 Management has therefore decided to prepare the Group's financial statements under the going concern basis.
 Accordingly, such financial statements do not include any adjustments relating to the value of assets at expected sale price and the amount of liabilities to be repaid, as well as reclassifications, which may be necessary should the Group be unable to continue its operations as a going concern.